 Types of grafts to cover corporotomies

 Most of the literature on ventral grafting comes from hypospadias patients and not from CPC patients.
-Almost all of the data concerns the covering of a single large ventral corporal defect sometimes greater than 180 degrees with either a graft or a flap, with rare papers describing long-term outcomes with 3 ungrafted corporotomies.
+Almost all of the data concerns covering a single large ventral corporal defect — sometimes greater than 180 degrees– with either a graft or a flap.
+Papers describing long-term outcomes with 3 ungrafted corporotomies are rare.

 Lengthening procedures have been less studied and done.
-When the urethra is divided, these procedures can potentially be associated with greater morbidity, given the potential 2-3 procedures, use of catheters postoperatively, etc. Lengthening procedures do appear to be more successful than shortening procedures and do not seem to be associated with erectile dysfunction.
-The price thus for avoiding shortening and having a more reliable surgery is having 3 surgeries, all of them with catheters for 5-7 days.
+When the urethra is divided, these procedures can potentially be associated with greater morbidity, given the potential 2-3 procedures, use of catheters postoperatively, etc. Lengthening procedures do appear to be more successful than shortening procedures and do not seem to be associated with erectile dysfunction in the short term –but new evidence suggests there could be problems in the long term.
+The price thus for avoiding shortening and having a more reliable surgery is having 3 surgeries, all of them with catheters for 5-7 days, and possibly higher risk of erectile dysfunction.